Hanalei, Hawaii: Geography

-Hanalei is located at 22°12′24″N 159°30′3″W (22.206653, -159.500713), near the mouth of the Hanalei River on the north shore of the island of Kauai.
+Hanalei is located at 22°12′24″N 159°30′3″W (22.206653, -159.500713), near the mouth of the Hanalei River on Kauai's north shore.
 It is bordered to the east by Princeville.

-According to the United States Census Bureau, the CDP has a total area of 1.84 km2, of which 1.69 km2 are land and 0.15 km2 are water.
+According to the United States Census Bureau, the CDP has an area of 1.84 km2, of which 1.69 km2 are land and 0.15 km2 are water.
 The total area is 8.17% water.

 History

-Hanalei was well-populated in ancient times with a thriving native population that produced a bountiful supply of food from land to sea.
-Hanalei's earliest residents grew large amounts of taro, bananas, breadfruit, sweet potato, yams, and coconuts.
-As foreigners started discovering Hawai'i and taking up residence in the islands, they brought in new agricultural ventures.
-During the first half of the 1800s Hanalei was supplying bountiful resources of mulberry leaves, coffee, tobacco, cotton, rice, sugarcane, citrus fruits, peaches, pineapples, bananas, dates, tamarinds, guava, potatoes, plantains, cabbage, lettuce and other products.
+Hanalei was densely populated in ancient times, boasting a thriving indigenous community that produced an abundance of food from both terrestrial and marine sources.
+The earliest inhabitants of Hanalei cultivated substantial quantities of taro, bananas, breadfruit, sweet potatoes, yams, and coconuts.
+With the arrival of foreigners in Hawaii, new agricultural endeavors were introduced.
+During the first half of the 19th century, Hanalei became a significant supplier of various crops, including mulberry leaves, coffee, tobacco, cotton, rice, sugarcane, citrus fruits, peaches, pineapples, bananas, dates, tamarinds, guava, potatoes, plantains, cabbage, lettuce, and other agricultural products.

 Hawaiian Royalty

-Hanalei was visited by many members of the Royal Hawaiian family in the 1800s.
-King Kamehameha II took a 42-day voyage to Kauai in 1821.
-King Kamehameha III visited Hanalei in 1852.
-King Kamehameha IV visited Hanalei in 1856 with Queen Emma, and visited again with their young son Prince Albert.
-Their visit later inspired Hanalei plantation owner R.C Wyllie to name his growing estate Princeville.
+Hanalei, located on the island of Kauai, was a frequent destination for members of the Royal Hawaiian family during the 19th century.
+Notably, King Kamehameha II embarked on a 42-day voyage to Kauai in 1821.
+Later, King Kamehameha III visited Hanalei in 1852.
+Subsequent visits were made by King Kamehameha IV, who traveled to Hanalei in 1856 accompanied by Queen Emma and again with their young son, Prince Albert.
+These royal visits inspired Robert Crichton Wyllie, the owner of a local plantation, to name his estate Princeville in honor of the young prince.

-Princess Ruth came to Hanalei in 1867 with her two poodles and picnicked on the Hanalei River.
-King Kalakaua also visited Hanalei Bay in 1874, and was greeted with a 21-gun salute fired from improvised cannons built from the Ohia Lehua trees.
+In 1867, Princess Ruth Ke’elikolani visited Hanalei, where she picnicked on the Hanalei River accompanied by her two poodles.
+Seven years later, in 1874, King Kalakaua also visited Hanalei Bay, receiving a ceremonial welcome that included a 21-gun salute.
+This salute was uniquely executed using cannons improvised from Ohia Lehua trees.

 Imperial Russia

 In the early 19th century Russians were present here.
-In 1815 the German physician and agent of the Russian-American Company, Georg Anton Schäffer, came to the Hawaiian islands to retrieve goods seized by Kaumualiʻi, chief of Kauai island.
-On arrival he became involved with internal Hawaiian politics, and Kaumualiʻi planning and manipulating to reclaim his own kingdom of Kauai from Kamehameha I with the help of the Russian Empire.
+In 1815 the German physician and agent of the Russian-American Company Georg Anton Schäffer came to the Hawaiian Islands to retrieve goods seized by Kaumualiʻi, chief of Kauai island.
+On arrival he became involved with internal Hawaiian politics, and Kaumualiʻi planned and manipulated to reclaim Kauai from Kamehameha I with the Russian Empire's help.
 Kaumualiʻi signed a "treaty" granting Tsar Alexander I protectorate over Kauai.
-Briefly in 1817, Fort Elizabeth, near the Waimea River, and two other Russian forts near Hanalei were part of the tsarist Russian America.
+In 1817, Fort Elizabeth, near the Waimea River, and two other Russian forts near Hanalei were briefly part of tsarist Russian America.